 “As a result, the entire company will go into liquidation — including the stores that Dan was supposed to take over.”

 Broadsheet can confirm that all Doughnut Time stores are now closed.
 Former employees have been unsuccessful in contacting either Griffiths or Strachotta.
 Broadsheet tonight reached out to Doughnut Time representatives via email, but had not received any comment at the time of publishing.
 Broadsheet has also reached out to Damian Griffiths for comment.

-Under the terms of the deal supposedly agreed to last week, the Brisbane-based doughnut brand would have been saved from extinction but would have closed almost half its remaining stores around the country.
-A store in Newtown would have been Sydney's sole remaining outpost.
+Under the terms of the deal supposedly agreed to last week, the Brisbane-based doughnut brand would have been saved from extinction but would have closed almost half its remaining stores.
+Under that plan, Melbourne's Degraves Street, Fitzroy and Chapel Street outlets would have remained open.

 The liquidation follows the news yesterday that lawyers representing Sydney company Frasers Central Park Land chasing $404,000 from Doughnut Time had been unable to get in touch with Griffiths, delaying court action.